 Growing up, dressing was always one of my favorite side dishes for our big holiday dinners.
 Actually, I always called it “stuffing,” even though we didn’t typically cook it in the turkey.

 Whether you call it stuffing or dressing, this pineapple dish is delicious!

 What is it about flavorful bits of bread cooked in a savory liquid that makes it so divine?

-Later in life, I discovered the sweet counterpart to the savory standby I love so much.
+Later in life, I discovered the sweet counterpart to the savory classic I love so much.
 My mother-in-law introduced me to this delectable dish, which has quickly become one of my favorite items on a holiday menu.

 It is seriously good.
 It’s also ridiculously easy to make, and one of those dishes that proves that sometimes, simplicity wins.

 We traditionally bake this in the oven, but I recently decided to try it in my Instant Pot.
-I figured if I could make caramel pumpkin bread pudding or eggnog pecan french toast in the Instant Pot, why not make pineapple dressing in the Instant Pot, too?

 You start with some cubed bread, preferably day-old.
 Toast it in the oven until it starts to turn golden brown.

 Then, the bread gets tossed with some melted butter.
 Add the bread to a mixture of pineapple, sugar, eggs, and pineapple juice, stirring well to allow the bread to absorb the liquid.